TaitoUnited/taito-cli/docs/templates.md

 ## Infrastructure templates

-Taito-cli comes with some infrastucture templates that you can use to set up your infrastructure:
+Taito-cli comes with some simple infrastucture templates that you can use to set up your infrastructure:

 * [aws](https://github.com/TaitoUnited/taito-cli/tree/master/examples/zones/aws)
 * [azure](https://github.com/TaitoUnited/taito-cli/tree/master/examples/zones/azure)